Coal Black and de Sebben Dwarfs: Race controversy

-In January 1943, the film press greeted the cartoon with glowing reviews, and no mention of stereotype or offense.
+When the cartoon was released, reviews in the press were positive.
 Motion Picture Exhibitor said, "A satire on Snow White done in blackface, set in modern swing, this is the best in a long time.
 It's very funny."
 The Film Daily agreed, saying, "Set this one down as a rather amusing satire on Snow White and the Seven Dwarfs.
 All the characters in the latter are replaced by darkies...
 The dwarfs come to the rescue in a way that makes for numerous laughs."

 In April 1943, the NAACP protested the caricatures which appeared in Coal Black and de Sebben Dwarfs, and called on Warner to withdraw it.

-Coal Black and de Sebben Dwarfs is one of the "Censored Eleven": 11 Schlesinger/Warner Bros. cartoons produced at the height of the Golden Age of Hollywood animation based on its unflattering and stereotypical use of darky iconography.
+Coal Black and de Sebben Dwarfs is one of the "Censored Eleven": 11 Schlesinger/Warner Bros. cartoons produced at the height of the Golden Age of Hollywood animation based on its unflattering and stereotypical use of blackface.
 Because it was produced in America during World War II, there is also anti-Japanese sentiment: the firm "Murder Inc." advertises that it does not charge to kill "Japs".

 The same basic stereotypical elements present in the earlier Censored Eleven films are also present in Coal Black, depicted with more detail and made to conform to Clampett's "wacky" directorial style.
 In Racism in American Popular Media, Behnken and Smithers assert, "The racism in Coal Black and de Sebben Dwarfs is unparalleled in cartoon history.
 This short throws virtually every black stereotype into the mix, beginning with the Mammy character, who, while in shadow, is clearly a large black woman with a distinct "Negroid" voice.
 The child is a big-cheeked pickanniny with a bow in her hair...
 The Prince is a similarly caricatured black man: he has straightened hair, wears a white zoot suit and a monocle, and has gold teeth (his two front teeth are dominoes).
 So White is portrayed as a hypersexual, big-bottomed younger black woman, with perky bosoms and revealing clothing.
 She is less representative of blackface characters and instead represents the black Jezebel or whore, voluptuous, lascivious and sexually available."

 Clampett would revisit black jazz culture again in another 1943 Merrie Melodies cartoon, Tin Pan Alley Cats, which features a feline caricature of Fats Waller in a repurposing of the wacky fantasy world from Porky in Wackyland (during the opening sequence, the "Fats" cat is distracted by what appears to be So White).
 Clampett's colleague Friz Freleng directed a cartoon titled Goldilocks and the Jivin' Bears in 1944, essentially Coal Black remade with a different fairy tale, and Warner's director Chuck Jones directed a series of shorts starring a prepubescent African hunter named Inki from 1939 to 1950.
 Like Coal Black, Tin Pan Alley Cats and Goldilocks and the Jivin' Bears would also end up in the Censored Eleven.

 Bob Clampett claimed in the cartoon's defense that;